theADAMJR/dbots-website/src/assets/docs/bot-guidelines.md

 - Respond to non-prefixed commands
 - Spontaneously send messages

-Bot removal from the DBots Discord server will mean that your bot will **not appear** on the bot list.
+Bot removal from the DBots Discord server would mean that your bot does **not appear** on the bot list.